stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 > _Avoid using Python 2._ Older operating systems include Python 2, but it is not supported by the Python development team or by the developers of most popular Python libraries.

-### Avoid Using the Python Installation in Your Operating System
+### Avoid Using the Python Installation for Your Operating System

 If your operating system includes a Python installation, avoid using it for your projects.
 This Python installation is for system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
 An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set this marker.